-How Is Brachial Plexus Palsy Diagnosed & Treated?
+How Is Brachial Plexus Palsy Diagnosed and Treated?

 Brachial Plexus Palsy is diagnosed through a physical examination and specific tests for muscle weakness or nerve function.
 In most cases, doctors first prescribe physiotherapeutic therapy to treat a brachial plexus injury.
 Some children undergo surgery - including nerve transfers, Subscapularis releases and Latissimus Dorsi tendon transfers - if they have not recovered within the first three to nine months of life.
 Tragically, many children are permanently disabled from brachial plexus injuries.

 Shoulder dystocia occurs when a baby's head is delivered through the vagina, but the shoulders are stuck inside the mother's body.